otago-polytechnic-bit-courses/ID608001-intermediate-app-dev-concepts/lecture-notes/week-04.2-message-queues-background-jobs-scheduling/README.md

 ### Task 5 - Report Queue

 Create a `reportQueue` that generates a summary of institutions per tenant.
-The job should be triggered manually via `POST /api/admin/reports/generate` (admin only) and its results logged.
+The job should be triggered manually via `POST /api/admin/reports/generate` and its results logged.
 Add the queue to the Bull Board dashboard.

 ---